Fiserv/universal-commerce/docs/getting-started/setup-tenant/setup-tenant.md

 Products within the Fiserv portfolio that are showcased through the studio are known as `tenants`.
 Tenants standup a `tenant server` that will serve all the content through the studio for developers visiting the Fiserv Developer Studio.

-## Cloning the Github tenant repoistory
+## Cloning the Github tenant repository

 An example Github repository has already been prepared for you to clone.